nicholasbook/numpy2ad/README.md

 ## Numpy2AD

-A python package for source-to-source transformation of Numpy matrix expressions to reverse mode, also referred to as *adjoint*, algorithmic differentiation code.
+A Python package for *source-to-source* transformation of Numpy matrix expressions to reverse-mode, also referred to as *adjoint*, algorithmic differentiation code.
 # Usage
 **Numpy2AD** offers two modes of code transformation.
 1. In *Expression Mode* a given Numpy matrix expression string, e.g.